-Your wetland chapter should list uses and activities that are regulated under the CAO.
-These include vegetation removal, excavation, grading, discharging, filling or dredging of material of any kind; draining, flooding or altering the wetland water level or water table; the construction, reconstruction, demolition or expansion of any structure, etc. More extensive examples are provided in Sections 030 and 040 of Appendix A, Sample Wetland Regulations.
+Your wetlands chapter should list uses and activities that are regulated under the CAO.
+These include vegetation removal, excavation, grading, discharging, filling or dredging of material of any kind; draining, flooding or altering the wetland water level or water table; the construction, reconstruction, demolition or expansion of any structure; etc. More extensive examples are provided in Sections 030 and 040 of Appendix A, Sample Wetland Regulations.

-In general, changes in land use that would adversely affect wetland functions or established buffers, or eliminate portions of wetlands or buffers as the result of fill or grading, are the most significant impacts to ecologic functions.
-These activities will be regulated by the CAO, and appropriate protection standards (such as buffer requirements and mitigation sequencing) are required in order to minimize the loss of wetland area and function.
+In general, changes in land use that would adversely affect wetland functions or established buffers, or eliminate portions of wetlands or buffers as the result of fill or grading, are the most significant37 impacts to ecological functions.
+These activities will be regulated by the CAO, and appropriate protection standards (such as buffer requirements and mitigation sequencing) are required to minimize the loss of wetland area and function.

 Wetlands are often impacted by unauthorized clearing and grading that takes place before application for development permits.
-You should make sure your CAO adequately regulates clearing, grading, and other land modifications-including those activities conducted prior to building permit application.
+You should make sure your CAO adequately regulates clearing, grading, and other land modifications.
+Your CAO should also include enforcement provisions for those activities conducted prior to approval.